AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![firefox blur](static/images/README/firefox-blur-02.png)
 ![firefox blur](static/images/README/firefox-blur-03.PNG)

-While it would be great to have the blur included, I still think that the look of the site holds up on firefox and all text remails legible.
+While it would be great to have the blur included, I still think that the look of the site holds up on firefox and all text remains legible.

 ---
 ---